tskirvin/puppet-puppet/README.md

 # puppet-puppet

 This puppet module is meant to manage /etc/puppet/puppet.conf and its family.
-It provides hooks for rsyslog + logrotate, supports servers running either mod\_passenger and webrick, and is configurable via hiera.
+It provides hooks for rsyslog + logrotate, and is configurable via hiera.

 This module began life as a merge between some old puppet code, the [ghoneycutt puppet